pedrormonteiro/pedrormonteiro/readme.md

 ### Hey there!

-My name is Pedro Monteiro, I am a frontend developer at valtech, working with VueJS, JS Vanilla, SASS, etc.
+My name is Pedro Monteiro, I am a frontend developer at nmq, working with VueJS, JS Vanilla, SASS, etc.
 In my free time I like to play games, watch movies and series, read books and listen to music.

 Would you like to find me?